Murray & Roberts

-Murray & Roberts Holdings Ltd. was a South African-based engineering and mining contractor.
-It was listed on the JSE Securities Exchange.
-The Group delivered its capabilities into three global primary market sectors the resources, industrial, energy, water and specialised infrastructure market sectors.
+Murray & Roberts Holdings Ltd, commonly referred to simply as Murray & Roberts, was a major South African engineering and mining corporation.
+It was listed on the JSE Limited, and operated in the resources, industrial, energy, water, and specialized infrastructure sectors.

-The company offered civil, mechanical, electrical, mining and process engineering; and management of concession operations.
-In addition to the many buildings, Murray & Roberts has been involved in the construction of the Gautrain railroad, the Medupi Power Station, and the Cape Town Stadium.
+The company offered civil, mechanical, electrical, mining, and process engineering, as well as management of concession operations.
+In addition to the many buildings the company developed over the years, Murray & Roberts was also involved in the construction of major projects including the Gautrain railroad, the Medupi Power Station, and the Cape Town Stadium.

 Murray & Roberts suspended trading in November 2024, and was sold off to a new consortium of investors.
 The company was provisionally liquidated in September 2025.

-Company history
+History

 Murray & Roberts was established in 1902 as an emerging house builder in the Cape Colony.
 For its first 75 years, the company developed under the leadership of its founding families.
 Douglas Murray inherited Murray & Stewart from his father John in 1928 and co-founded The Roberts Construction Co. in 1934 with his friend and colleague Douglas Roberts.
 They were later joined by Andrew Roberts, and the three entrepreneurs played a leadership role in the formal development of the South African construction and engineering industry.

 Under Douglas Murray, the company followed a strategy that maintained geographic focus in the Cape Province, he sought growth through diversification into construction materials and services as well as the industrial sector.
 The company later expanded geographic focus into the rest of Africa and elsewhere whist focusing on construction.
 In 1951 the company became public and listed on the Johannesburg Stock Exchange.

 Douglas Murray died in 1964 and was succeeded by long-serving executive Des Baker, who in partnership with Bill Bramwell at Roberts Construction became the architect of a merged and more industrialised Murray & Roberts over a 13-year period between 1967 and 1979.
 Douglas Roberts finally retired in 1979 and both brothers died in 1982.
 Following the premature death of Des Baker earlier that year, Bill Bramwell became executive chairman.

 Murray & Roberts was formed in 1967 following its merger with Murray & Stewart, but the two companies continued to operate as separate businesses until all operations were fully consolidated in 1979.

 Dave Brink joined Murray & Roberts in 1970 as manager of RUC Mining Contracting.
 He was first appointed an executive director in 1984, followed by his appointment as chief executive in 1985 and chairman in 1994.
 Brink returned to Murray & Roberts in 1998 as executive chairman and managing director and became a non-executive chairman in 2000 until he retired in 2003.
 Brink oversaw a period of acquisition and diversification as Murray & Roberts sought growth at a time when South Africa was politically isolated from the world due to Apartheid sanctions and the domestic construction sector was in decline.